bitnami/charts/bitnami/argo-workflows/README.md

 ## Upgrading

+### To 12.0.0

+This major updates the MySQL subchart to its newest major, 13.0.0.
+For more information on this subchart's major, please refer to [MySQL upgrade notes](https://github.com/bitnami/charts/blob/main/bitnami/mysql/README.md#user-content-to-1300).

 ### To 11.1.0

 This version introduces image verification for security purposes.
 To disable it, set `global.security.allowInsecureImages` to `true`.
 More details at [GitHub issue](https://github.com/bitnami/charts/issues/30850).